 We derive substantially all of our revenues from wafer probe cards that we sell to manufacturers of DRAM memory and flash memory devices and manufacturers of microprocessor, chipset and other logic devices.
 In the microprocessor, chipset and other logic device markets, our products are primarily used for devices employing flip chip packaging, which devices are commonly referred to as flip chip logic devices.
 In fiscal 2003, sales to manufacturers of DRAM devices accounted for 61.3% of our revenues, sales to manufacturers of flip chip logic devices accounted for 19.1% of our revenues, and sales to manufacturers of flash memory devices accounted for 18.4% of our revenues.
-For fiscal 2002, sales to manufacturers of DRAM devices accounted for 96.6% of our revenues, and sales to manufacturers of flip chip logic devices accounted for 17.4% of our revenues, and sales to manufacturers of flip chip logic devices accounted for 17.4% of our revenues, and sales to manufacturers of flish memory devices accounted for 17.4% of our revenues, and sales to manufacturers of flish memory devices accounted for 11.7% of our revenues.
+For fiscal 2002, sales to manufacturers of DRAM devices accounted for 69.6% of our revenues, sales to manufacturers of flip chip logic devices accounted for 11.7% of our revenues.
 Therefore, our success depends in part upon the continued acceptance of our products within these markets and our ability to continue to develop and introduce new products on a timely basis for these markets.
 For example, the market might not accept an increasingly high parallelism wafer test solution.